Neat Devices and Microsoft Teams AOSP Device Management Migration

 Below is an example of the enrolment policy that will need to be created:

 If you have created a token previously, it might have expired.
-You can simply replace that token and extend it.
+You can simply replace that token or extend it.
 Token expiration date can be set to 65 years.
 Also note that you can only have one profile that is enabled for Microsoft Teams devices.
-If you try to create a second one, you’ll receive an error.
+If you try to create a second one, you’ll receive an error, but it won’t explicitly tell you what the error is and why.

 Note that Wi-Fi is not supported in the AOSP profile, even though it is shown in the profile creation.
 That is planned for future use by Microsoft.